Landlord Guides · Last updated 3 June 2026

 Landlord insurance is not a statutory maintenance obligation, but a single maintenance failure without adequate cover can prove very costly.
 A proper policy should include buildings insurance covering structural damage, fire, and flood; contents cover for any furnishings you provide; liability cover if a tenant or visitor is injured due to a property defect; and loss of rent cover if the property becomes uninhabitable.

-In Gibraltar, landlord insurance is available through providers including Sovereign Insurance Services Ltd (SIS), Quality Insurance Gibraltar, and Eagle Star Insurance Gibraltar.
+In Gibraltar, landlord insurance is available through providers including Sovereign Insurance Services Ltd (SIS), Argus Group, and Ibex Insurance.
 Premiums depend on the property value, location, and level of cover chosen.
 Get at least two quotes before renewing each year to ensure you are adequately covered at a competitive rate.

 Maintenance Budgets